Receive Raspberry Pi’s ip address on boot

 Setp #3: Run the Script on Startup.

-We’ll add a line to boot.rc to run the script whenever the RPi boots.
+We’ll add a line to the crontab to run the script whenever the device reboots.

-Now, reboot the Pi and in about a minute, you should receive an email with your device’s IP address.
+Now, reboot the Pi and in about a minute, you should receive an email and Telegram message with your device’s IP address.

 Forcing DNS on macOS in Recovery Mode